prakashreddy5155/BharathInternTask2/README.md

 # BharathInternTask2 Quiz Application
 This is all about my Internship project - 2

-pre - requisites for Create such applications:
+Pre - requisites for Creating such Application:
 1)  Java and its Oops knowledge
 2)  Basic problem solving ability.
 3)  Basic Android Knowledge.